JoesEpic/JoesEpic/README.md

 # About me

 - 👀 I’m interested in travling, avation and did I mention travling?
-- 🌱 Some of my favorite places I've been: Bahamas, San Diego and Vermont
+- 🌱 Some of my favorite places I've been to: Bahamas, San Diego and Vermont
 - ⚡ Fun fact: I'm a swimmer 🤘🏊